New Dancers’ Celebration 2024

 Edith served on the organising committees for major regional and national events, such as Summer School 1970, the RSCDS Golden Anniversary Ball in Lower Hutt in 1973 (see her commentary on creativity at this event and other celebrations) and the Wellington Region Diamond Jubilee Ball in 2012 at Government House.

 Bruce and Edith Campbell, organisers of the 1970-1971 Summer School in Wellington, with their family.
 Photo: New Zealand Scottish Country Dancer, 1971, p 17.
+Read an article from ‘Clanis Campbellis’ about this School published in the 1971 New Zealand Scottish Country Dancer Magazine.

 Wellington Region Diamond Jubilee Ball Committee in 2012: Michael Laidlaw, Eileen South, Shirley Kalogeropoulos, Elaine Laidlaw (MC), Charlotte Williams, Elaine Lethbridge, Edith Campbell, Bev Whitelaw (Convener).